satendra03/trip-planner-by-satendra/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## Contributing

 We welcome contributions from the community.
-Please read our [Contributing Guidelines](CONTRIBUTING.md) to get started.

 ## Acknowledgments